Masimo Corporation (MASI)

 Long-term

-Overall, the long-term activity ratios suggest that Masimo Corporation is effectively managing its assets to generate revenue, with both fixed asset turnover and total asset turnover ratios indicating efficient utilization of assets over the past five years.
+Overall, the analysis of Masimo Corporation's long-term activity ratios indicates that the company has been effectively managing its assets to generate revenue, with both fixed asset turnover and total asset turnover showing positive trends over the years.